reab5555/Multimodal-Behavioral-Anomalies-Detection/README.md

 In our facial-expression anomaly detection, we leverage the LSTM autoencoder in three different ways:

 1. **Using All Features**:
-   - We consider all facial embeddings and emotion scores as input features.
+   - We consider the components and emotion scores as input features.
    - The LSTM autoencoder is trained to detect anomalies based on the full set of features.

 2. **Using Reduced Components**: